Deepanshumishra2004/MARSHALL/README.md

 # MARSHALL
-This is my first git repositary
+This is my first git repository
 Author - Deepanshu Mishra